Support & Help

 Pronunciation of 'エスカレーター'

-The word 'エスカレーター' is a Japanese term borrowed from English, meaning 'escalator.'
+The word 'エスカレーター' (esukareetaa) is a Japanese term derived from the English word 'escalator'.
 It refers to a moving staircase used for transporting people between floors of a building.
-Below are its pronunciations and meanings in Japanese and English.
+The pronunciation in Japanese is 'es-kah-reh-tah', while in English, it is pronounced as 'ˈɛskəˌleɪtər'.

 Word Origin

-The word originates from English 'escalator,' which was adapted into Japanese katakana as 'エスカレーター.'
+The word originates from the English term 'escalator', which was adapted into Japanese as 'エスカレーター' (esukareetaa) using katakana script to represent foreign words.

 Pronunciation Details